foundersandcoders/react-week/README.md

 1. ES6 classes, destructuring and `this`
 2. How modern frontend works
+  - The differences between server-rendered and single-page apps
+  - Why frontend is great/hard
 3. React's benefits/tradeoffs
 4. The React API
     - JSX